conde nash

 British Columbia's Cariboo region is rich with natural resources, Indigenous traditions and culture, and a remarkable history.
 In 2017, much of the area was struck by severe wildfire.

-It also functions to connect stakeholders, government, and First Nations.
-To facilitate best use of the land moving forward, and to preserve long term integrity of the ecosystem, BCWEC directors are often seen advocating at government levels to effect change.
+WEC also functions to connect stakeholders, government, and First Nations.
+To facilitate best use of the land moving forward and to preserve long term integrity of the ecosystem, WEC directors are often seen advocating at regional and provincial government levels to effect change.
+Most recently, they have been lobbying on behalf of multiple stakeholders for BC Mining Act reform.